broma186/MoneyBox/README.md

 There is lots of helpful documentation on Lottie [here](http://airbnb.io/lottie/#/android).
 Please take a look at this page for information on how to loop the animation, play from a min and max frame and detect when an animation ends.

+/*
+I changed the constraints in the constraint layout xml files.
+I had to change margins and centrally align and lift up the sign up button, as well as position the animation correctly.
+*/

 ## Part B - Add 2 new screens

 We now want to give some useful functionality to our users.
 To allow them to log into the app, view and edit their account using our sandbox API.